Gin-is-not-real/BRICK_OUT/README.md

 # BRICK OUT
 A brick-breaking game, all in Javascript vanilla.

+## Getting Started
+Just clone or download the repository, open folder and run **index.html**, or test the actual version (dev) at  <https://ninapariat.space/brickout/>.

 ## Game
 Break all bricks on a lvl to finish it.
 Each brick broked drop an aleatory power-up that give you a bonus or malus when you catch it with paddle.

-## Getting Started
-Just clone or download the repository, open folder and run **index.html**, or test the actual version (dev) at  <https://ninapariat.space/brickout/>.
+All Bricks destroyed and Drops catched give points.

+### Normal mode
+Choose a lvl

+### Run mode (soon)
+Keep your bonuses an maluses and try to finish max of lvls

+### Tetris mode (soon)

 ***
 ## Latest add, fix and optimisation
+- Normal Game with choice of lvl
 - better colors (provisory canvas graphisms)
 - Gunshots
 - Drops give points
-- Normal Game
 - Bricks drop aleatories powers up

 ----------------------------------------------